Eagle Eye Networks: History

-In 2020, Eagle Eye Networks raised $40 million in Series E funding from Accel for a total of $100 million since the company was founded in 2012.
+In 2020, EEN raised $40 million in Series E funding from Accel for a total of $100 million since the company was founded in 2012.
 The company said it planned to use the funding to further develop artificial intelligence (AI) analytics on its cloud-based video surveillance platform, and to continue its growth.
+In 2023, it partnered with Brivo to raise 192 million to focusing on the use of AI related to physical security.